RomainTranchant/RomainTranchant/README.md

   -  [Tutorial: How to synchronize Obsidian And GitHub](https://github.com/RomainTranchant/Vault/blob/main/Tutorial%20Synchronization%20Obsidian%20And%20GitHub.md)
 - The Imgur plugin for Obsidian stores images remotely, preventing vault clutter and making note-sharing easier.
 The tutorial provides step-by-step installation and setup instructions.
   -  [Tutorial: how to synchronize obsidian and Imgur](https://github.com/RomainTranchant/Vault/blob/main/Tutorial%20Imgur%20Sync%20with%20Obsidian.md)
+Combining the power of these two tutorials, you will be able to seamlessly write notes with images or pictures in Obsidian, automatically convert images or pictures into Imgur links, and publish everything effortlessly on your GitHub account.
+By following these tutorials, you'll create a powerful note-taking and publishing workflow, leveraging the best of Obsidian, Imgur, and GitHub.
+Enjoy your enhanced productivity and seamless note-sharing experience!
 <h2>Python Projects:</h2>

   -  [Calculator](https://github.com/RomainTranchant/CIS103_calculator/blob/main/enhanced_calculator.py)